mcgilldinglab/DENetwork/README.md

 * 'results/influenza' contains the output of DENetwork:
-    * 'genes_go.txt' contains all 100 top-ranked genes kept ('-s 100' option)
+    * 'genes_go.txt' contains all 100 top-ranked genes ('-s 100' option)
-    * 'receptors_go.txt' contains all receptors amongst the top genes kept (targets that are also receptors are listed as receptors)
+    * 'receptors_go.txt' contains all receptors amongst the top genes (targets that are also receptors are listed as receptors)
-    * 'targets_go.txt' contains all targets amongst the top genes kept
+    * 'targets_go.txt' contains all targets amongst the top genes
-    * 'internal_nodes.txt' contains all intermediate signaling/regulatory genes amonst the top genes kept
+    * 'internal_nodes.txt' contains all intermediate signaling/regulatory genes amonst the top genes
     * 'optimal_network.sif' contains the connections between the top-ranked genes
     * 'optimal_network.noa' contains the attributes (type and node size) of the top-ranked genes
     * 'nodes_ranking.tsv' contains the ranking list of the top genes as well as their score changes and node type

-    The .sif and .noa file can be imported into Cytoscape to view the final signaling/regulatory network.
+    The .sif and .noa files can be imported into Cytoscape to view the final signaling/regulatory network.
 The genes in the .txt files can be used for GO term enrichment and pathway analyses.

 * 'figures/influenza' contains the following folders:
     * 'path_scores_distribution' contains distribution plots of the path scores